-Because of the potential for added inconvenience and frustration for riders and new delays that can come from implementing it, we need to use this option minimally.
+Because of the potential for added inconvenience, sometimes limited-effectiveness and frustration for riders and new delays that can come from implementing it, we may not be able to use this option or need to use this option minimally.

 "Short turns": In some circumstances, we can do what's called "short turning" a bus, which means having a bus that's mid-route end its trip early, turn back to go into service the other way, short of the end of its route.
 This can fill in a gap going the other way.

 This restoration technique is difficult to implement, though, as it may require special coordination to ensure that riders exiting the first bus have another bus immediately there to pick them up—and it can only be done if the bus behind it can accommodate all the people from the first bus.
 (Otherwise, a new problem is created by doing it.)

 Side note: When you see a bus not going all the way to the end of a route, it's not always from a delay—many routes have scheduled service that goes only part of the way, as extra service that's focused on busier parts of a route as a matter of efficiently delivering resources with the resources we have.